levitte/openssl-web/docs/OpenSSL300Design.md

     Only the above safe primes can be validated - any others should fail.

-    Safe primes can be used for security strengths ≥ 112 bits.
+    Safe primes can be used for security strengths of at least 112 bits.
 FIPS specific checks to validate the group may be required.

 2. [FIPS 186-4](https://csrc.nist.gov/publications/detail/fips/186/4/final)
     param sets can be used for backwards compatibility with security